bndxn/raspberry-pi-notes/README.md

 * How to run this retraining?
 Could run it on the Pi, then generate the saved model.
 Maybe another time could learn how to do this with AWS.
 * How to get the saved model to the new repo?
 One option could be to run a bash script to copy the model into the flask-website repo, then run an automated commit - which should trigger the codebuild process!

+# Formatting

+The Makefile checks that the format is valid.

+# Testing

+# Logging

+To do